michael-milette/moodle-enrol_invitation/README.md

 # Installation

-Install the plugin, like any other plugin, to the following folder:
+Like any other plugin, install the plugin to the following folder:

     /enrol/invitation

-See https://docs.moodle.org/en/Installing_plugins for details on installing Moodle plugins.

-In order for the enrolment method to be available, the plugin must be installed and enabled.
+In order for the enrolment method to be available in a course and for the Invitation button to appear on the Participants page in your course, the plugin must be:

+1. Installed - See https://docs.moodle.org/en/Installing_plugins for details on installing Moodle plugins.
-To enable, go to Site Administration > Plugins > Enrolments > Manage enrol plugins and clicking on the "eye" icon for Invitation.
+2. Enabled - Go to **Site Administration > Plugins > Enrolments > Manage Enrol Plugins** and clicking on the "eye" icon for Invitation so that it is open (no line across it).
+3. Added **Invitation** to the list of enrolment methods available in your course - See [In-course Setup](#in-course-setup) for details.
+Note that you will need to repeat this last step in each course where you want Invitation to be available.

 [(Back to top)](#table-of-contents)